Mardi Gras in Louisiana

 NEW ORLEANS

-Louisiana is full of quirky Mardi Gras traditions, but New Orleans is the home base.
-Be here to see what new surprises are in store this year.
+Louisiana is full of Mardi Gras traditions, but New Orleans is the home base.
+Visit here to see what surprises are in store this year.

 point- coupee

-Known as Louisiana’s ‘Little Carnival Capital’ with a reputation for one of the most family-friendly Mardi Gras celebrations!
-The Community Center of Pointe Coupee parade celebrates 101 years in 2023!
+Visit Louisiana’s "Little Carnival Capital," which holds a reputation as one of the most family-friendly Mardi Gras celebrations!

 River Parishes